 Introduction

-Windows Customised Defaults is a solution for customising a Windows PC or image to change settings from the Microsoft defaults to make them enterprise ready.
+Windows Enterprise Defaults is a solution for customising a Windows PC or image to change settings from the Microsoft defaults to make them enterprise ready.
 Microsoft's defaults suit the lowest common denominator for home, small business and enterprises, but an enterprise-ready Windows desktop requires some adjustments to the default user environment.

-Windows Customised Defaults simplifies making those changes to Windows, including - updating the Windows default profile, including the default Start menu and taskbar, the Windows user environment and Explorer settings, configures Windows feature states and removes in-box application packages.
+Windows Enterprise Defaults simplifies making those changes to Windows, including - updating the Windows default profile, including the default Start menu and taskbar, the Windows user environment and Explorer settings, configures Windows feature states and removes in-box application packages.

 Usage¶